 I’ve been a bit spoiled over the last years, calling European cities like Budapest, Lund, Malmö and Amsterdam as home.
 All of these cities have amazing bike lanes, segregated from oncoming vehicular traffic, making cycling the preferred option.
 While I’m happy that my home city of Seattle is following suit in some parts of the city,… Read More Forging the path: cyclists light up their own lanes

 Homelessness is on the rise in many U.S. cities, in part due to a lack of affordable housing.
 According to the U.S. Department of Housing and Urban Development, some 600,000 people are homeless.
 Many cities lack the capacity to provide adequate shelter, and in some instances, local laws criminalize sleeping in public spaces.
 Homeless populations are… Read More Nashville: ‘Tiny Homes’ for the Homeless

 I love my bicycle: the freedom, the chance to combine fresh air, exercise and transport, the interaction with fellow cyclists and the affordability.
 Cycling makes me happy… and I’m not the only one.
 Daily cycling (i.e. consistent exercise) is good for mental health and the bicycle’s consistent and perpetual motion can improve memory, reasoning and planning, while… Read More Happiness is… a bicycle lane, a bus stop or light rail line close to home.

 It’s that time of year again in the Northern Hemisphere: it’s cold, dark way too soon (if the sun even shows) and often rainy.
-To compensate, cities fill with colourful lights, decorated trees and holiday arrangements of flowers or berries.
-I’ve done a bit of decorating, but just the bare minimum – basically what I… Read More Three years and counting: Amsterdam Cycle City
+To compensate, cities fill with colourful lights and decorated trees.
+I’ve done a bit of decorating, but just the bare minimum – what I can get on a bicycle and up… Read More Three years and counting: Amsterdam Cycle City